dspace-group/dsV2Gshark/README.md

 - Filter buttons for V2G packets
 - Wireshark I/O Graph support for V2G packets
 - Example PCAPs of charging sessions

+## Hands-On: Analyzing EV-EVSE Communication with a PLC Sniffer

+To analyze the communication between an electric vehicle (EV) and a charging station (EVSE), you can use a Power Line Communication (PLC) sniffer such as the **VertexCom MST216D CCS Sniffer** in combination with **Wireshark** and the **dsV2Gshark plugin**.

+### Required Hardware

+- PC (Windows / Linux / Mac)
+- PLC Sniffer (e.g., VertexCom MST216D CCS Sniffer)
+  - can be connected either directly to the CP line or use the inductive transmission to sniff the PLC signal.
+This can be done by using an inductive coupler or even by wrapping the signal line around the charging cable.
+  - **not required if you have a direct Ethernet interface to the EVCC or SECC available (e.g., in a development environment)**.
+- EV and EVSE (or simulation environment)
+  - for TLS encrypted charging sessions, a TLS secret disclosure is required.
+See #live-tls-decryption for more details.

+### Step-by-Step Guide

+1. Install Wireshark (64-bit) and the dsV2Gshark plugin.
+1. Connect the PLC sniffer to the CP (Control Pilot) line of the charging cable, e.g., using an inductive coupler.
+1. Ensure the sniffer is powered and connected to your PC via Ethernet.
+1. Start Wireshark and capture on the Ethernet interface connected to the PLC Sniffer.
+1. Start charging session.

+## Features

 ### Live TLS Decryption
 > [!IMPORTANT]